• Skip to primary navigation

 Sticky Sesame Chickpeas are sweet with a nutty, umami flavor.
 They're so easy and quick to make, and a great source of plant protein.
 These can be ready to serve in less than 15 minutes.

-I really love a good plant based meal that's nutritional, tasty and filling.
+I also really love a good plant based meal that's nutritional, tasty and filling.
 Another good vegan meal is my Vegan Eggplant Parmigiana.
 Like this recipe for sticky sesame chickpeas, they both have a gluten free option as well.

 Jump to: